njagua3/njagua3/README.md

 - 🔭 I’m currently working on https://njaguanyingi.netlify.app/
 - 🌱 I’m currently learning TypeScript, IBM DevOps and Software Engineering Professional Certificate, and web3
-- 👯 I’m looking to collaborate on [Projects or Open Source Contributions]
+- 👯 I want to collaborate on [Projects or Open Source Contributions].
+Let's "commit" to some cool stuff together! 😉
-- 🤔 I’m looking for help with [Any Specific Area You Need Help With]
+- 🤔 Need help?
+I'm your "debugger"—ask me anything about Vanilla JavaScript, React JS, or even Figma.
-- 💬 Ask me about [Vanilla Javascript, React JS, Figma]
+- 💬 Hit me up if you want to chat about coding or just want to geek out about Toyota MR2s.
+They’re my “car-goals.”
 - 📫 How to reach me: njagua.gma@gmail.com
-- 😄 Pronouns: They/Them
+- 😄 Pronouns: They/Them (not a bug, it's a feature!).
-- ⚡ Fun fact: I love Toyota MR2's
+- ⚡ Fun fact: I love Toyota MR2s so much that if I could "clone" one, I'd put it in my "repo." 🚗💨

 ## Languages and Tools